 6. Channels of Communication with the Shareholders

-The Board of Directors establishes appropriate channels in order for the shareholders to be kept permanently informed and in order for them to submit proposals in connection with the management of the Company, in accordance with the law and the Governance and Sustainability System.
+The Board of Directors establishes appropriate channels in order for the shareholders and any ultimate beneficiaries to be kept permanently informed and in order for them to submit proposals in connection with the management of the Company, in accordance with the law and the Governance and Sustainability System.

 The Company maintains the following channels of communication with the shareholders for such purposes:

 6.1 Shareholder's Office

 The paramount purpose of the Shareholder's Office (Oficina del Accionista) is to act as an open, permanent and transparent channel of communication with all the shareholders of the Company, through the ongoing development of initiatives calculated to strengthen such relationship in order for the shareholders to be kept continuously informed and in order for them to submit proposals regarding the management of the Company.